pflagerd/fastapi_learn_tutorial_user_guide/work-instructions/how to work through a tutorial.md

      ![image](https://github.com/user-attachments/assets/b5097f1c-88b4-43a7-b31f-c56b0d0917ae)

-11. Decide how to test the assertions made in the tutorial.
+11. Decide how to test the statements made in the tutorial.
 One test case is implied by the tutorial text:

      ![Image](https://github.com/user-attachments/assets/606eb18d-4328-40dd-94ea-e976e1aede61)